sseaman/nodejsSMAPISimulator/README.md

 ## Usage

-The ```simulator.js``` object is the main object for interacting with the SMAPI testing APIs.
+The ```nodejsSMAPISimulator``` object is the main object for interacting with the SMAPI testing APIs.
 It's parameters are:

     skillId [REQUIRED] - The skillId to run the test against locale - The locale to use for the skill.
 Defaults to en-US